-That said, we expect any weakening in asset quality to be manageable for the bank, given the very strong starting point and loss-absorbing buffers.
+That said, we believe any weakening in asset quality to be manageable for ANZNZ, given the very strong starting point and loss-absorbing buffers.
 The bank's conservative underwriting will also provide support to asset quality.
-For example, ANZNZ applies an interest rate serviceability test to borrowers which incorporates a buffer over the current loan rate.
-Limits on high LTV mortgage lending have also been in place since October 2013.
-As of 30 September 2022, ANZNZ's proportion of lending at LTV ratios above 80% was 5.8%, one of the lowest amongst the major banks.
+For example, limits on high LVR mortgage lending that have been in place since October 2013 have helped mitigate risks in the housing market.
+As of 31 March 2023, ANZNZ's proportion of lending at LVRs above 80% was just 6.2%, the bank's portfolio average dynamic LVR was also low at 39%.

-Additionally, asset quality of its agribusiness portfolio, a historically more vulnerable portfolio, has improved in the past few years, with its non-performing loans ratio declining from 0.92% in September 2019 to 0.65% in September 2022, benefitting from strong commodity prices and declining leverage in the dairy sector.
+Additionally, asset quality of its agribusiness portfolio, a historically more vulnerable portfolio, has improved in the past few years, with its non-performing loans ratio declining significantly from 1% in March 2019 to 0.2% in March 2023, benefitting from strong commodity prices and deleveraging in the dairy sector.